Redleaf23477/CF-FriendlyPrint/README.md

 ## How to Use

-Friendly-print is only supported on codeforces problem set problems (problems in gym is not supported), tutorials (tutorials of regular codeforces round only), and blog entries.
+Friendly-print is only supported on codeforces problem set problems (problems in gym are not supported), tutorials (tutorials of regular codeforces rounds only), and blog entries.

 ### Problem Pages